Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 Half an hour before sunset or sunrise offers optimum viewing conditions since it coincides with their active hunting periods.

-Active hunters of small mammals and certain insects often search for prey viewable from ground level, or mid-flight should an interesting sound capture their attention!
+Active hunters of small mammals and certain insects often search for prey viewable from ground level or mid-flight if an interesting sound captures their attention!

 With keen hearing and excellent night vision capabilities, these hunters are more adept than many other owls at capturing prey even some distance away.